ShortPoint/code-webpart/README.md

 ## 💬 Ideas & Feedback
 Have an idea to improve the web part?
 Found a bug?
 Want to share how you're using it?

 We'd love to hear from you!
-Join the conversation in our GitHub Discussions — it's the best place to:
+Join the conversation in our [GitHub Discussions Page](/ShortPoint/code-webpart/discussions/) — it's the best place to:

-* Suggest new features
-* Share your use cases
-* Ask questions
-* Give feedback
+ * [Ask questions you’re wondering about](/ShortPoint/code-webpart/discussions/categories/q-a) and Engage with other community members.
+  * [Share ideas](/ShortPoint/code-webpart/discussions/categories/ideas): Share ideas for new features, and we will build it
+  * [Show and tell](/ShortPoint/code-webpart/discussions/categories/show-and-tell): built something useful using the code webpart, showcase your work here!

 Your input helps shape the future of this tool for the entire SharePoint community.